JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * Paginate UDP packets longer than the MTU across multiple packets.
 * Use larger "packets" where useful in TCP connections.
 * Send vehicle caches from network server to clients to avoid desyncs caused by non-deterministic NewGRFs.
-* Change network protocol to send server/join and rcon passwords in an encrypted form (key exchange) instead of in clear text.
-* Encrypt the contents of rcon messages to the server and any responses.

 ### Sprites/blitter